Journal of Primary Health Care

 retropharyngeal abscess, cervical myelopathy, quadriplegia

 Burley, Troy; Ross, Michael; Elliott, Ryan; and Tall, Michael, "Acute Progressive Neurological Decline in an Elderly Man" (2018).
-Faculty Articles.
+Articles & Book Chapters.
 130.